 These types of injuries can be largely preventable, especially with the use of a pressure relief mattress.
 However, with so many different variations available, it can be difficult to know which one to choose.

-To help you find the right mattress, this blog will guide you through each step, ensuring that you find the right match for an individual’s risk of developing a pressure injury.
+To help you find the right mattress, we put together a pressure relief mattress guide you through each step, ensuring that you find the right match for an individual’s risk of developing a pressure injury.

 What is a pressure relief mattress?